 Implementing and Maintaining CIS Benchmarks

-Using continuous scanning, CimTrak assesses the current state of configurations throughout your environment and compares it against all relevant CIS Benchmarks.
+Using continuous monitoring and real-time change detection, CimTrak assesses the current state of configurations across your environment and compares them against all relevant CIS Benchmarks.
 When CimTrak identifies a misconfiguration or non-conformance issue, it raises an alert and provides clear action steps to re-establish control.

 - Achieve and maintain compliance with CIS Benchmarks.
 CimTrak saves organizations countless hours compared to a manual implementation of benchmark PDFs.